dunhampa/hugo_AgainstTheGiants/content/chapters/Chapter_2/Day3Part3Darkness/index.md

 Kalinar, meanwhile, killed an Ogre with a series of magical blasts, each one striking true and taking out another of the monstrous creatures.
 The Stone giant tried to crawl away, but Fenuirs volleyed arrows at him with her bow.

-The Ogres beat Slad to death as he lay on the ground, unable to defend himself.
+The Ogres knocked sSlad down and beat Slad to death as he lay on the ground, unable to defend himself.
 Czolg attacked a Stone giant and stabbed it, but it continued to crawl away, determined to escape.
 Silvius, seeing this, used his fire sword to stab the giant in the butt, finally stopping its escape.

-The Cloud giant and Kalinar discussed the situation, with the Cloud giant suggesting that they could talk with Jarl to resolve their differences.
-Kalinar, however, denied the idea, insisting that they needed to continue fighting to protect themselves and their friends.
+The Cloud giant and Kalinar discussed the situation, with Kalinar suggesting that they could talk with Jarl to resolve their differences.
+The Cloud giant, however, denied the idea, insisting that this could only end in the teams death at the hands of the giants.

 The Stone giant tried to crawl away again, but Czolg stopped it and stopped it with a Panzerfaust strike.
 Fenuirs killed another Ogre with her bow, and Czolg continued to stab the Stone giant.
 Kalinar used his tentacles to slap an Ogre to death, finally finishing off the remaining creatures.

-As the stone giant wound up to swing, Czolg reached for a deep black, obsidian stone hanging from his neck.
-Upon hit, Czolg invoked the powers of a once great cloud giant.
-The energy from his strike transformed into a swirling orb of wind that flew towards the POD and struck him dead.

 ADC cast a wall of ice that cut the Stone giant in half, sending the massive creature crashing to the ground.
-The Cloud and Frost giants, seeing that they were outnumbered and outmatched, fled from the battlefield.
+The Cloud and Frost giants, seeing that they were outnumbered and outmatched, started to flee from the battlefield.
+Oscorn quickly held the frost giant in place with his divine magic.

 Fenuirs held her arrows and shot at the Frost giant as it fled, but the creature was too fast and managed to dodge her attacks.
 The Frost giant, injured and distracted by arrows, was quickly finsihed off by Silvius' flaming sword.